-At OLSP we manage the risk by:
+At Our Lady & St Patrick's Catholic Primary School we manage the risk by:

 - when the pupils use the school's network to access the internet they are protected from inappropriate content by our filtering and monitoring systems.
 However many pupils are able to access the internet using their own devices and data plans.
-To minimise inappropriate use, as a school we: - OLSP has an ICT acceptable use policy which is required to be read, understood and signed by staff and pupils on an annual basis.
+To minimise inappropriate use, as a school we: - Do not allow children to have their own devices on their person in school.
+Children in year 6 who require mobiles phones to walk home must deposit them in the school office for the duration of the school day.